 The good news is, there’s a deluge of data already flooding through your business as a result of your day-to-day activities, and if you can harness the insight within, it’s a well of opportunity.

-This paper looks at how better use of data could enable FM businesses to make more effective, sustainable, and profitable decisions.
+This paper looks at how better use of data could enable Facilities Management businesses to make more effective, sustainable, and profitable decisions.

 Real-time, real value